 Currently, homeschooling still looks very different amongst the 50 states.
 There is a range of regulations, with five states having high regulations and sixteen states having low regulations.
 Eleven states don’t even require parents to notify the local school or state department of education that their child is in homeschool.
 Eighteen states have moderate regulations.

-Ways to Homeschool
+Choose Your Way to Homeschool

 - Through an existing private school